openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   &nonce=n-0S6_WzA2Mj HTTP/1.1
 ```

-The following is a non-normative example of an Authorization Request with a `request_uri_method` parameter (including the additional`client_metadata` parameters):
+The following is a non-normative example of an Authorization Request with a `request_uri_method` parameter (including the additional `client_metadata` parameter):

 ```
 GET /authorize?